WSU-kduncan/cicd-3120-Weebs2019/README.md

 ### Configuring GitHub Secrets

-- Go to github.com repository settings -> Secrets -> Actions
+- you need to first Go to github.com repository settings -> Secrets -> Actions

-- Create a repository secret using the "New repository secret" button
+- next, you must create a repository secret using the "New repository secret" button

-- Create a secret for both DOCKER_PASSWORD (or token if used) and DOCKER_USERNAME
+- For this project you would then, Create a secret for both DOCKER_PASSWORD (or token if used) and DOCKER_USERNAME

-- Set the appropriate corasponding information as the secret body
+- Set the appropriate corresponding information as the secret body

 ### Behavior of GitHub workflow

 - The workflow for this project builds a new image and pushes it to dockerhub on every time a push is made to main

-- Variables include 'secrets.DOCKER_USERNAME' and 'secrets.DOCKER_PASSWORD' github secrets to store username and password information
+- The variable you would need to change include 'secrets.DOCKER_USERNAME' and 'secrets.DOCKER_PASSWORD' github secrets to store username and password information

 # Part 3: